TimothyChenAllen/react-fundamental-cycle/README.md

 ### Working on Challenges

+*Note*: your working directory is `student/YOUR_NAME`.
+Inside that is `app/page.tsx`.
+That will be the starting point of your app.

 1. **Read the Challenge**: Start with `CHALLENGE.md` in each challenge directory
 2. **Understand Requirements**: Review the objective, requirements, and expected outcomes
 3. **Read the Resources**: Review [RESOURCES.md](RESOURCES.md) for web resources
+4. **Create a git branch**.
+Use `git switch -c 001-static-master-detail-layout-john` (for example) to create and switch to a new branch.
-4. **Implement Your Solution**: Create your own implementation based on the requirements
+5. **Implement Your Solution**: Create your own implementation based on the requirements
-5. **Test Your Work**: Run `npm run test` to verify your solution passes the tests
+6. **Test Your Work**: Run `npm run test` to verify your solution passes the tests
-6. **Compare with Solution**: Review the provided `Solution.tsx` to learn from the reference implementation
+7. **Compare with Solution**: Review the provided `Solution.tsx` to learn from the reference implementation
-7. **Move to Next Challenge**: Each challenge builds upon the previous ones
+8. **Move to Next Challenge**: Each challenge builds upon the previous ones.
+Remember to create a new branch!

 ### Development Environment